TRZLedgerFoundation/TrezoaAnchor/tests/lockup/docs/staking.md

 Each of these vaults provide a unit of balance isolation unique to a **Member**.
 That is, although the stake program appears to provide a pooling mechanism, funds between **Member** accounts are not commingled.
-They do not share SPL token accounts, and the only way for funds to move is for  a **Member**'s beneficiary to authorize instructions that either exit the system or move funds between a **Member**'s own vaults.
+They do not share TPL token accounts, and the only way for funds to move is for  a **Member**'s beneficiary to authorize instructions that either exit the system or move funds between a **Member**'s own vaults.